limansky/beanpuree/README.md

 ## Motivation

-Even thought Scala compatible with Java, the languages are different, and the coding styles are different too.
-In Scala we like to use immutable case classes, but in Java world mutable JavaBeans are common building blocks.
+Even though Scala is compatible with Java, the languages are different, and the coding styles are different too.
+In Scala we prefer to use immutable case classes, but in Java world mutable JavaBeans are common building blocks.
 Moreover, many Scala libraries provide API which requires case classes (e.g. different serializers).
 As result, we need to have similar model classes for Java and Scala.
 This library